 Conversations about what stock market fluctuations mean directly for Michigan’s nonprofits are not the most immediate concern.

 We’ll explore in a follow-up blog post the effect of investments on foundations, where investment income frequently composes the majority of a foundation’s revenue.

 One of the clear lessons from disaster recovery and disaster philanthropy is that needs change over time.
-Though some disasters are a singular event (think tornado, hurricane, or tsunami), others can be more slow rolling (think the Great Recession, or spring floods in the Midwest).
+Though some disasters are singular events (think tornado, hurricane, or tsunami), others can be more slow-rolling (think the Great Recession or spring floods in the Midwest).

 In nearly all cases, however, the recovery is never a single event.
 Rather, it is a series of stages and processes — much like the five (or seven) stages of grief.
 (For a wealth of information about disaster philanthropy — including specific information about COVID-19 — visit the Center for Disaster Philanthropy’s website.)

 “In nearly all cases […] the recovery is never a single event.
 Rather, it is a series of stages and processes — much like the five (or seven) stages of grief.”

 Thinking again of a mental framework, and leveraging the revenue picture from the IRS 990 returns above, we can envision a recovery process that could look like this: